raceychan/ididi/README.md

 Dependency injection enables you to extend the dependencies of a class without modifying the class itself, which increases the flexibility and reusability of the class.

+### Terminology

+`dependent`: a class, or a function that requires arguments to be built/called.

+`dependency`: an object that is required by a dependent.

+`resource`: a dependent that implements the contextlib.AbstractAsync/ContextManager, or has an async/sync generator as its factory, is considered a resource.

+`static resolve`: resursively build node from dependent, but does not create the instance of the dependent type.

+`resolve`: recursively resolve the dependent and its dependencies, then create an instance of the dependent type.

+`solve`: an alias for `resolve`

+`entry`: a special type of node, where it has no dependents and its factory is itself.

 ### FAQ

 #### How do I override, or provide a default value for a dependency?